jpawelczak/gke-terraform/README.txt

 v1.1 (in-progress)

-- added CA and NAP support to gke.tf from https://github.com/GoogleCloudPlatform/gke-autoscaling-benchmarking/blob/main/stage02-cluster/cluster.tf
+- added CA and NAP support to gke.tf using Gemini-cli
-- deployed python app in Cloud Run, created and uploaded Locust docker image Artefact Repository using howto https://medium.com/@bigface00/locust-distributed-load-testing-on-google-kubernetes-engine-f05ad9ce0fc4

 TODO:
 - deploy Locust